sohamkorade/portfolio/_posts/2024-11-18-enchantress.md

 And so, I hoped for our paths to intertwine,
 For her to turn and see, her gaze to align.
 Yet in her eyes, I found no reflection of me,
-??
-But her eyes held no reflection, no glimpse of me,
 No flicker of recognition, nor curiosity.

 The mirror of her gaze, a cruel illusion,